 Workload:

-The material is treated with a scope and intensity that requires the student to study independently and with peers outside of class.
+The material is treated with a scope and intensity that requires the student to study independently outside of class.
+This course requires a minimum of two hours of work outside the classroom for every one hour in class.

 Attendance: